danielparas234/danielparas234/README.md

 - 👋 Hi, I’m @danielparas
-- 👀 I’m interested in ...
-Anything
+- 👀 I’m interested in ... still trying to figured it out.
-- 🌱 I’m currently learning ... any possible that might be helpful in the futures.
+- 🌱 I’m currently learning ... anything that might be helpful in the futures.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just email me
+- 📫 How to reach me ... danielparas234@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 Did u know that you can sleep all day without doing anything?